travis-ci/docs-travis-ci-com/blog/_posts/2012-04-02-monitoring-metrics-infratructure-oh-my.md

 logs.
 It took a while to fix those, but you can see it eventually ebbed off after another deployment.

 This is a pretty powerful tool.
-We added putting more and more metrics on the moving parts in Travis.
+We added more and more metrics on the moving parts in Travis.
 If you want to know why, you should read this [blog post](http://code.flickr.com/blog/2008/10/27/counting-timing/) from the Flickr engineering team, and you should definitely watch [Coda Hale's talk Metrics,